MarianaDrozd/wagtail-practice/README.md

 # wagtail-practice
-learn wagtail via tutorial on docs.wagtail.org
+learn wagtail using a tutorial on docs.wagtail.org